rodriggo-mendes/prjLightbringer/README.txt

 Description:

 • Concept of a digital game store.
-Made to practice mainly HTML, CSS and JavaScript (or yet, JQuery)
+Made to practice mainly HTML, CSS and JavaScript (or better, JQuery)

 Notes: